 Jay Shimshack’s primary fields are environmental regulation, environmental economics, corporate social behavior, and applied microeconomics for public policy.
 He is a leading expert on the economics of environmental enforcement, monitoring, and compliance.
-Other research interests include the distributional effects of environmental policy; the economics of corporate social responsibility, sustainable business, and ESG issues; the choice of environmental policy instruments including information and transparency; and the benefits and costs of environmental, food safety, and health policies.
+Other research interests include the distributional effects of environmental policy; the economics of corporate social responsibility, sustainable business, and ESG issues; the choice of environmental policy instruments including information and transparency; and the benefits and costs of environmental, energy, food safety, and health policies.

 Selected Working Papers:

-Selected Published Research:
+Selected Published and Forthcoming Research:

 Research Tips for Agricultural, Environmental, and Applied Economics: